- I in Japanese: 8 Ways to Say It [Bonus Included] - September 1, 2020

 So you want to take the plunge and finally begin your Japanese learning journey.
 But… what is romaji?
 Do you really have to learn hiragana, katakana, and kanji?
 Don’t we see Japanese transliterated into English already with words like sayonara, sushi and karate?
 Surely you can cut your language-learning time in half if you just learn how to read Japanese using the English alphabet, right?
+(If you wonder how long does it take to learn Japanese, you can read this article first.)

 It’s true that there is a system of romanization in the Japanese language called Romaji (ローマ字).
 However, you might want to learn some more about its history and practical uses before deciding to nix kana and kanji out of your language curriculum altogether.
 While there are plenty of practical applications for Romaji both for Japanese native speakers and language learners, there are also drawbacks to limiting yourself to this one writing system.